openssl/openssl/README.md

 	apps/openssl s_server -cert <SIGALG>.crt -key <SIGALG>.key -HTTP -tls1_3

-In another terminal window, you can run a TLS client for any or all of the supported ciphersuites (<KEXALG> = newhope, frodo, sike503, sike751, ntru) or the hybrid ciphersuites ("p256-<KEXALG>", only the NIST p256 curve is supported for now), for example:
+In another terminal window, you can run a TLS client for any or all of the supported ciphersuites (<KEXALG> = sike503/751, sidh503/751, frodo(640/976)(aes/cshake), bike(1/2/3)l(1/3/5)) or the hybrid ciphersuites ("p256-<KEXALG>", only the NIST p256 curve in combination with L1 PQC schemes are supported for now), for example:

     apps/openssl s_client -curves <KEXALG> -connect localhost:4433